-The CR1 visa process is quite a bit different from the K1 visa process, specially when it comes to the National Visa Center.
-As far as processing times, the longest processing time is with the USCIS.
-You’re looking at easily about five to six months at the USCIS for the removal of conditions.
-You’re looking at usually about two to three months at the National Visa Center and then another month at the US Embassy.
-Among these 3 major phases, the longest wait is certainly the USCIS.
+The CR1 visa process is quite a bit different from the K1 visa process, especially when it comes to the National Visa Center.
+As far as processing times, the longest part takes place with USCIS.
+You’re looking at around five to six months at USCIS for the removal of conditions.
+You’re usually about two to three months at the National Visa Center and then another month at the US Embassy.
+Among these 3 major phases, the longest wait is generally USCIS.

 What do they actually do at the National Visa Center?

-While the CR1 is much more complicated and takes longer, it can be a good idea, depending on your situation, because it does directly get you a Green Card.
-A fiance visa can get you in the United States for the purpose of adjusting status, but then you have to adjust status and pay another filing fee and then another several months of processing to get you a Green Card.
-With the CR1 when you enter, you already have your temporary 551 which is in your passport and then within a few weeks of arriving, your green card will arrive by priority mail and then you’re done.
-So it takes the longer upfront, including a little more paperwork upfront, but in the long run, the CR1, while it might look disadvantageous compared to the K1, is a quicker path to a green card.
+While the CR1 is generally more complicated and takes longer, it can be a good idea, depending on your situation, because it does directly get you a green card.
+A fiancé visa can get you in the United States for the purpose of adjusting status, but then you have to adjust status and pay another filing fee and then an additional few months of processing to get you a green card.
+With the CR1 when you enter, you already have your temporary 551 which is in your passport, and then within a few weeks of arriving, your green card will arrive by priority mail and then you’re done.
+So it typically takes longer, including a little more paperwork upfront, but in the long run, the CR1, while it might look disadvantageous compared to the K1, is generally a quicker path to a green card.